bbrundert/jw-workshop/README.md

 - Click the 'Apply' button at the bottom of the screen.
 Then click the 'Save' button.

 7b.
 The following steps apply if you have 2-factor-authentication enabled for your GitHub account!
 - Go to your GitHub account [https://github.com/settings/tokens] and create a new token if you don't have one, yet.
-Store the token in a safe place
+Store the token in a safe place.
 - In the GitHub Configuration in Jenkins, click "Add Credentials" and select "Jenkins" from the dropdown.
 - Under "Kind" select "Secret Text" and paste your GitHub token into the "Secret" field.
 Give it a name in the ID field.
 Save the credential.
-- You can then test the connection and it should result in a 'Credentials verified for user <your user>, rate limit: <number>'
+- You can then test the connection and it should result in a ```Credentials verified for user <your user>, rate limit: <number>```
 - Select the newly created credential in the dropdown menu.
 - Click the lower "Advanced" button to open more advanced settings
 - In the 'Shared Secret' dropdown menu, select the same option as 'Credentials' dropdown above.
 - Click the 'Apply' button at the bottom of the screen.
 Then click the 'Save' button.
 - NOTE: if you click "Re-register hooks for all jobs", it will reregister the webhooks in your GitHub repository.
-You can check that on GitHub via https://github.com/<your_username>/jw-workshop/settings/hooks - there should be a new hook afterwards.
+You can check that on GitHub via ```https://github.com/<your_username>/jw-workshop/settings/hooks``` - there should be a new hook afterwards.
 If you (accidentially) delete that hook in GitHub, you can recreate that by clicking the button "Re-register hooks for all jobs" once more.

 ### Test by altering the code and pushing the changes